 Effective clinical response, in terms of complete resolution of the lesions and significant improvement of erythema, suppuration or edema can be expected in 44-70% of the patients.
 Significantly reduced patient-reported pain is usually observed within one day and the improvement in physician-assessed severity can be achieved within 7 days.
-As
+Significantly reduced patient-reported pain is usually observed within one day and the improvement in physician-assessed severity can be achieved within 7 days.

-Intralesional corticosteroids (in single lesions in mild-to-moderate HS) n mild-to- Strength Agreement ↔ May be considered Majority agreement 16/32 (50%)
+Intralesional corticosteroids (in single lesions in mild-to-moderate HS) Strength Agreement ↔ May be considered Majority agreement 16/32 (50%)